-Complete the steps in Prepare a Windows Rootfs Image in a Private Registry below.
+Follow the steps in Preparing a Windows Rootfs Image in a Private Registry.

-Complete the steps in Install the Tile above with the following exceptions:
+Follow the steps in Install the Tile with the following exceptions:

 winfs-injectorcommand line with the

-winfs-injectorprocedure in Add the Windows Server Container Base Image to the Product File below.
+winfs-injectorprocedure in Adding the Windows Server Container Base image to the product file.